ShunlaiC/MR-LiDAR-Benchmark/README.md

 ## 📌 Overview

-**MR-LiDAR** is a first-of-its-kind, controlled multi-resolution roadside LiDAR benchmark specifically designed for **hardware perception diagnostics**.
+**MR-LiDAR** is a controlled multi-resolution roadside LiDAR benchmark specifically designed for hardware perception diagnostics.
 By simultaneously deploying 16, 32, 80, and 128-beam LiDARs within identical geometric scenarios, it enables direct cross-tier comparisons and performance profiling that are fundamentally impossible with single-sensor datasets.

 ## 🌟 Key Highlights